NC22/Volna42BW-Tools/README.md

 <b>KellyC 1-bit Icon Editor</b> - Can be opened by <b>iconEditor.html</b>.
 A tool for editing and converting icons to the bin 1-bit format compatible with the firmware.
 The size limit for the source image is 128x128<br>
 <br>
 <b>KellyC Font Converter</b> - Can be opened by <b>fontConv.html</b>.
 A tool for editing and converting fonts (ttf, woff, woff2, ...) to a format compatible with the firmware and libraries used<br>

+# Tool for convert html, js, css data

+<b>htmlTobin</b> - command-line tool written in C++ for convert html, js, css data to binary C++ array, ready to use in Arduino Framework.
+I compiled it only on Windows machine, please suggest configurations and instructions for other OS's if you have one